alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

   <figcaption>Regular view while cruising in Ha Long Bay.</figcaption>
 </figure>

-Besides enjoying landscape, we did a few hikes on some of the bigger islands and we had several activities organized by the crew.
+Besides enjoying the landscape, we did a few hikes on some of the bigger islands and we had several activities organized by the crew.
 We did some kayaking around the lovely Tra Bau area, even if it was the first time we tried that together and we had a hard time synchronizing our strokes.
 Also, we attended a spring rolls cooking lesson and a Vietnamese tea ceremony.
 They were both fun and informative.

 The road back to Hanoi was again pretty busy, and it was followed by a crowded flight to Ho Chi Minh City.